 How To Prevent Gum Disease

 As with most chronic conditions, prevention is the best defense for gum disease.
 Your visits with Dr. Doray will include a periodontal screening to check for signs of gum disease.
-In addition to professional care, you should have a healthy at-home health care routine that includes brushing and flossing after meals, a healthy diet and maintaining a healthy weight.
+In addition to professional care, you should have a healthy, strict at-home health care routine that includes brushing and flossing after meals, a healthy diet and maintaining a healthy weight.

 Gum Disease Treatment